Author: Mariska Van Der Velden and Liesbeth Tromp

 In her role at Eckersley O'Callaghan, Mariska is making significant contributions to glass engineering and design.
 She’s involved in various R&D initiatives, and sustainability research, and participates in EDI and social committees, highlighting her commitment to innovation and responsible engineering practices.

-With a background in applied research and lightweight engineering, since 2010 Liesbeth has focused on implementing Fiber Polymer Composites in bridges and lock doors at the globally operating Engineering firm Royal Haskoning DHV.
+With a background in applied research and lightweight engineering, since 2010 Liesbeth has focused on implementing fibre-polymer composites in bridges and lock doors at the globally operating Engineering firm Royal Haskoning DHV.
 She actively contributes to developing design guidance, including the pre-Eurocode Technical Specification TS19101 Design of fibre-polymer composite structures.

-This webinar recording, part of the novel materials series, focuses on low-tech construction materials solutions such as structural stone, unfired mud bricks and roundwood timber.
+This webinar focuses on low-tech construction materials solutions such as structural stone, unfired mud bricks and roundwood timber.

 This webinar explores best practices in design and construction using new-generation and reused timber.